iag-geo/geomesa-tools/spark/mac_installer/readme.md

 1. Open your preferred command line tool (Terminal, iTerm, emacs, etc...) and go to the directory containing this README
 1. Run `. install-geomesa.sh`
 1. You may be prompted to override your `id_rsa` SSH key file.
 Choose 'n' unless you have a reason to replace the key.
 Your choice won't affect the install script
-1. You may be prompted to enter your Mac login password during the Java 8 install/reinstall
 1. Wait 4-10 mins depending on your Internet connection and check the on-screen log and the GeoMesa Spark build log for success `~/geomesa/maven_geomesa_spark_build.log`

 ### Step 3 - Do something with GeoMesa